hargunmujral/SafeSurrey/README.md

 * Make the bot usable for any server, by simply inviting it and configuring it with built-in commands
 * Let the home city be configurable for anyone
 * Implement a mechanism to not allow repeat news stories
+* Maybe change the scope of the project to instead make it an email/sms service instead of a discord bot